karan-shishoo/FDSA-DSCI-633-Fall2021/assignment0.md

 ##### 1.2 Python Machine Learning Tutorial: https://www.youtube.com/watch?v=7eh4d6sabA0

->**_NOTE:_** : This tutorial is if you want to learn how to create and work with a basic ML pipeline.
+>**_NOTE_** : This tutorial is if you want to learn how to create and work with a basic ML pipeline.
 If you want, you could watch.
 It is not really necessary!

 ## Github Basics